One of the keys to blogging is consistency.

 Of course.
 That is where post scheduling comes in.

-How to Schedule your WordPress Posts
+How to Schedule Your Posts in WordPress Gutenburg

 Take a break.
 With WordPress, you can schedule your posts so that they are published while you are gone!
 This will keep your readers occupied and happy if you should ever be gone for a few weeks.
 Here is how to do it:

-Step 1: Find it.
+Step 1: Find it

 After writing the post you want to be published during your absence, look at the “Publish” box at the top right corner of your screen.
 (Bonus tip: try using Zen Mode when you write)